Embalming Schools and Colleges in the U.S.

 Associate of Applied Science in Mortuary Science

 In an associate degree program, embalming school students complete coursework in microbiology, chemistry, pathology and restorative art.
 They study funeral psychology, funeral service administration, mortuary law, ethics and accounting.
 Students learn how to conduct a funeral, and they acquire knowledge of basic embalming chemicals and techniques.
-Embalming courses cover postmortem body changes, body positioning and signs of death.
 Students study facial feature restoration, feature construction and cosmetic alterations.
-Some schools offer facilities such as restorative arts laboratories, casket selection rooms and cremation rooms .
+Some schools offer facilities such as restorative arts laboratories, casket selection rooms and cremation rooms.
 Coursework specific to embalming covers:

 Bachelor of Science in Mortuary Science

 Students enrolled in a 4-year mortuary science program receive knowledge in the areas of mortuary law, management, ethics, psychology and counseling for grieving families.
-Students can learn about funeral arrangements and laws, marketing and merchandising and funeral practices.
+Students also learn about funeral arrangements and laws, marketing and merchandising and funeral practices.
 Restorative art and mortuary anatomy are also covered.
 Embalming chemistry, microbiology and embalming theory courses are included in these programs.
-Aspiring embalmers study cavity embalming, embalming treatments, chemical changes in human remains and sanitation.
+Aspiring embalmers study:

 Related to Embalming Schools

 Embalming courses are offered as part of an associate or bachelor's program in mortuary science or funeral service.
 Courses...

 Embalming is the art and science of temporarily preserving a human body after death to make it suitable for viewing at a...

 Morticians work in funeral homes arranging a funeral with a family, embalming, and laying the dead to rest at a gravesite.
 This...

 If you're in college, and you think it might be a good idea to transfer to a different school, there are probably a lot of...